Red, Black Ash, Walnut, Zebrawood

 FILLS MOST ROOMS

-Clear, full and powerful audio that fills most rooms, the B2 Wireless Speaker is constructed with custom Audioengine components: aramid fiber woofers, silk tweeters, high-fidelity Premium Bluetooth aptX-HD, and built-in power amps wrapped in precision tuned, hand-crafted cabinets.
+Clear, full and powerful audio that fills most rooms, the B2 Wireless Speaker is constructed with custom Audioengine components: aramid fiber woofers, silk tweeters, high-fidelity Premium Bluetooth aptX, and built-in power amps wrapped in precision tuned, hand-crafted cabinets.

 Perfect for your bedroom, bathroom, kitchen and patio.